ourendingdays/Diploma/README.md

 1. **Data**
     - Scrapping data from web using scapy, google useragent or proxies.
 I used to scrap amazon with proxie, but because of lagging and switching off decided to use useragent and time.sleep()
 2. **ML**
-    - Writing diploma using clustering
+    - Writing diploma using clustering / neural networks / other preprocessing tools

 #### Commits
 >One of the 2 branches above: subproject: message. _Not including README.md_.